 Finally, how the private storage cloud is accessed can be a key distinguishing factor.
 HTTP will be the dominant access protocol.
 "All you want is HTTP or HTTPS connectivity and a Web browser," suggested Ken Satkunam, CTO at SentryBlue in Fargo, N.D.

-an API, not a protocol," Nirvanix's Foskett said.
+"A big difference with the internal storage cloud is that it's accessible through an API, not a protocol," Nirvanix's Foskett said.
 "It will have a programmable API just like a website, maybe use REST over HTTP."
 Representational State Transfer (REST) is a stateless protocol that includes the state with every communication, the opposite of Fibre Channel (FC).
 REST provides access to Web services using HTTP; for storage clouds, REST would be used to access storage resources as services.

 In a recent whitepaper, Sun Micro-systems Inc. insists on this type of programmability in the storage cloud.
 "Instead of physically deploying servers, storage, and network resources to support applications, developers specify how the same virtual components are configured and interconnected, including how virtual machine images and application data are stored and retrieved from a storage cloud.
 They specify how and when components are deployed through an API."

 But the industry hasn't standardized on a cloud API, StorageIO Group's Schulz noted, and every cloud provider offers its own.
 In late July, however, Rackspace Hosting made the API specifications for its public Cloud Servers and Cloud Files open under the Creative Commons 3.0 Attribution license.
 This might eventually give would-be internal storage cloud builders an open API to get started.